mingdianliu/astra-toolbox-for-cone-beam/README.md

 current script includes all functions but 3D volume generation.
 We will add denoising, 3D volume generation, and detailed tutorial later on.

+If you think this is useful for your research, please star this repository to make it noticeable to more people.

 Before executing the script, please download the dataset from [here](https://drive.google.com/file/d/1MB4gLI_lRbVqmQA0ofnqwM9qFJ1joQwE/view) and save it in `./raw` file.
 The image for determining the center of rotation will be saved to `offset_determination`.
 After the code is executed, the reconstructed data will be saved to `./recon`.
 You can refer to the comments in the script to modify the configuration setting in terms of your source and detector context.

+**If this link expires, please reach out to me to access the new link to the dataset.**

 ## Requirements

-* All scripts make use of the development version (more recent than 1.9.0dev) of the
+* All scripts make use of the development version (more recent than 1.9.0dev) of the [ASTRA toolbox](https://www.astra-toolbox.com/).
-* [ASTRA toolbox](https://www.astra-toolbox.com/).
 If you are using conda, this is available through the `astra-toolbox/label/dev` channel.

 ## Setup environment